LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/Lines-of-business.md

 ## To filter Campaigns by LoB:

-1. In the Campaigns tab, click the filter button on the Line of Business column.
+1. In the Campaign Builder, click the filter button on the Line of Business column.
 2. From the drop-down menu, select the LoB you wish to filter by.
 3. Click **Filter**.
 4. The page will now display the Campaigns assigned to the LoB you selected; the dashboard will reflect the data for these Campaigns.